The VA has its fix for a home loan debacle, but many vets who got hurt won't get help

 COVID mortgage forbearance programs were set up by Congress during the pandemic to help people with federally backed loans by giving them an affordable way to skip mortgage payments and then get current on their loans again.

 "Almost $23,000?
 How am I gonna come up with that?"
 Edmund Garcia asked earlier this year in an interview with NPR.
 Garcia is a combat veteran who served in Iraq.
-He bought a house in Rosharon, Tex., with a VA home loan.
-After his wife lost her job during the pandemic his mortgage company offered him a forbearance.
+He bought a house in Rosharon, Texas, with a VA home loan.
+After his wife lost her job during the pandemic, his mortgage company offered him a forbearance.

-The VA had other loan modification options, but those essentially required a new mortgage with a new interest rate, and rates were rising sharply– from around 3 percent up to around 7 percent.
+The VA had other loan modification options, but those essentially required a new mortgage with a new interest rate, and rates were rising sharply — from around 3% up to around 7%.

-Garcia was told if he couldn't pay back all the missed payments at once, he would have to accept a loan modification that would result in much bigger monthly bills.
-His old mortgage rate was 2.4 percent; and the offer would increase that to 7.1 percent with payments $700 a month higher.
+Garcia was told that if he couldn't pay back all the missed payments at once, he would have to accept a loan modification that would result in much bigger monthly bills.
+His old mortgage rate was 2.4%; the offer would increase that to 7.1% with payments $700 a month higher.
 Alternatively, he could get foreclosed on.

 Now it appears that any veterans who succumbed to that pressure and accepted these higher-cost loan modifications will not be able to get help through the VA's new rescue plan.